New guidelines offer important recommendations to physicians working with patients who suffer from heart disease.

 If you are injured by medical malpractice, speak with our award-winning legal team in Baltimore, Maryland and Washington, DC

-Successfully handling complex medical malpractice claims since 1984, Schochor and Staton, P.A. delivers strong legal representation to individuals and families who suffer medical negligence.
+Successfully handling complex medical malpractice claims since 1984, Schochor, Staton, Goldberg, and Cardea, P.A. delivers strong legal representation to individuals and families who suffer medical negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.